RP-1: Fractions and formulation

 All told, the final product is much more expensive than common kerosene.
 Any petroleum can produce RP-1 with enough refining, though real-world rocket-grade kerosene is sourced from a small number of oil fields with high-quality base stock, or it can be artificially synthesized.
 This, coupled with the relatively small demand in a niche market compared to other petroleum users, drives RP-1's high price.
 Military specifications of RP-1 are covered in MIL-R-25576, and the chemical and physical properties of RP-1 are described in NISTIR 6646.

 In Russia and other former Soviet countries, the two main rocket kerosene formulations are T-1 and RG-1.
 Densities are slightly higher, 0.82±to g, compared to RP-1 at 0.81 mL.

 The Soviets also discovered that even higher densities could be achieved by chilling the kerosene before loading it into the rocket's fuel tanks, although this partially defeated the purpose of using kerosene over other super-chilled fuels.
 However, operationally, facilities were already in place to manage the vehicle's cryogenic liquid oxygen and liquid nitrogen, both of which are far colder than the kerosene.
 The launcher's central kerosene tank is surrounded on four sides and the top by liquid oxygen tanks with a liquid nitrogen tank at the bottom.
 The kerosene tanks of the four boosters are relatively small and compact, also located between a liquid oxygen and a liquid nitrogen tank.
 Thus, once the kerosene was initially chilled, it would remain cold for the brief time needed to finish launch preparations.

 While the Soviets would eventually abandon chilling their kerosene, decades later SpaceX would revisit the idea for their Falcon 9 rocket.
-All versions since the Falcon 9 Full Thrust have used sub-cooled RP-1, chilled to -7 C, giving a 2.5±– % density increase.
+All versions since the Falcon 9 Full Thrust have used sub-cooled RP-1, chilled to 20 F, giving a 2.5±– % density increase.